kshedden/case_studies/methods/distributions.md

 the [histogram](https://en.wikipedia.org/wiki/Histogram) (an estimator of the pdf), and the sample mean.

-The two most common characteristics used to summarize univariate distributions of a quantitative value (i.e. probability distributions on the real line) are [moments](https://en.wikipedia.org/wiki/Moment_(mathematics)) and
+At a high level, the two most common characteristics used to summarize univariate distributions of a quantitative value (i.e. probability distributions on the real line) are [moments](https://en.wikipedia.org/wiki/Moment_(mathematics)) and